raspibolt/raspibolt/raspibolt_20_pi.md

   $ ssh admin@raspibolt.local
   ```

-* To change system configuration and files that don't belong to the "admin", you have to prefix command with `sudo`.
+* To change system configuration and files that don't belong to the "admin", you have to prefix commands with `sudo`.
   You will be prompted to enter your admin password from time to time for increased security.

 ### Make sure USB3 is performant